 Other names rumoured for replacing Louise are Piers Morgan, Ruth Langsford and Eamonn Holmes or Bill Turnbull.

 Meanwhile, co-host Dan Walker is competing in Strictly Come Dancing 2021 so he will be juggling his work on the show with training.

 Louise Minchin hasn’t yet revealed where she is going or what her next career move will be but she admitted she plans to write a book.
 The star is set to continue to present the BBC Breakfast show until her contract runs out but it’s thought she will adapt to a slower pace of life while continuing her endurance sports challenges.

 When asked what she would do next, she replied, “Anybody who watches will be very well aware my passion is endurance sport, and I will absolutely continue to do that.
 I’ve got lots of really exciting adventures planned.
 I’m trying to write a book about that as well.

 “And I’ll continue with my podcast, which is all about the mental and physical benefits of sport and exercise.

 “And I’ll be having lots of lie-ins.
 That’s what I’m most excited about right now.”

-Fans have taken to social media to express their sadness over the news.
+Fans previously took to social media to express their sadness over her breakfast show departure.